jimhigson/oboe.js/writing/main/2_Introduction.md

 \ref{rest_timeline_2} with four connections opened at roughly equal intervals rather than a single request followed by a rapid burst of three.
-Both clients and servers routinely limit the number of simultaneous connections per peer so avoiding bursts of requests is further to our advantage.
+Both clients and servers routinely limit the number of simultaneous connections per peer so avoiding bursts is further to our advantage.
 [Appendix i](#appendix_http_limits) lists some actual limits.